 Investing in stock markets can be done either through brokers or by the investors themselves.
-However, both modes require great deal of research and analysis.
+However, both modes require a great deal of research and analysis.
 Professionals or retail investors have to use many fundamental or technical analytical ratios or tools to know the correct value of the stock and its relative performance in the market when compared to its peers.
 This helps them decide when to enter or exit an investment to maximize their returns.
 One such analytical tool is the dividend yield ratio that is used to know the value of the stock in terms of dividend received.

 Let us understand this concept better with the following details.